A soluble model for synchronized rhythmic activity in ant colonies: Autocatalytic ant colony model

 The asynchronous Monte Carlo simulation of the ant colony from time $t$ to $t+\delta t$ is as follows.
 At time $t$, we pick an ant at random, say ant $i$, and check its state.
-Suppose ant $i$ is inactive.
-If it has been at rest for a time less than $\tau$, it remains inactive at time $t+ \delta t$, but if it has been at rest for a time equal to $\tau$, it becomes activatable inactive at time $t+ \delta t$.
-At this point we can see that the time step $\delta t$ must be a divisor of the rest period $\tau$.
-Next, assume that ant $i$ is activatable inactive at time $t$.
+Suppose ant $i$ is activatable inactive at time $t$.
 Then it becomes active at time $t+ \delta t$ with probability $\alpha$.
-Finally, suppose that ant $i$ is active.
+Next, assume that ant $i$ is active.
 Then there are two actions that take place sequentially.
 First, ant $i$ randomly chooses another ant in the colony, say ant $j$: if ant $j$ is activatable inactive then ant $j$ becomes active at time $t+\delta t$ with probability $\beta$.
 Second, with probability $\mu$, ant $i$ becomes inactive at time $t+ \delta t$.
-As usual in such an asynchronous update scheme, we choose the time increment as $\delta t = 1/N$, so that during the increment from $t$ to $t+1$ exactly $N$, though not necessarily different, ants are selected for action and update.
+Finally, suppose that ant $i$ is inactive.
+If it has been at rest for a time less than $\tau$, it remains inactive at time $t+ \delta t$, but if it has been at rest for a time equal to $\tau$, it becomes activatable inactive at time $t+ \delta t$.
+At this point we can see that the time step $\delta t$ must be a divisor of the rest period $\tau$.
+In fact, regardless of whether it is selected for update or not, at each time step we check each inactive ant and move it to the activatable inactive state if it has been at rest for a time equal to $\tau$.
+As usual in such an asynchronous update scheme, we choose the time increment as $\delta t = 1/N$.
 Thus, the product $N \tau$ must be an integer.
-Next we will give an alternative justification for this choice of the time step $\delta t$.
+In Section \ref{sec:DE} we will give an alternative justification for this choice of the time step $\delta t$.

+Monte Carlo simulations for small colonies produced regular bursts of synchronized activity (see Fig.\ \ref{fig:1}), but if the rest period $\tau$ was too short relative to the activity period $1/\mu$, or if the activation coefficient $\beta$ was too low relative to the spontaneous activation rate $\alpha$, the simulations produced unsynchronized activity \cite{Goss_1988}.
+As we will see in Section \ref{sec:fp}, the unsynchronized activity observed in the simulations corresponds to the fixed-point solutions of the mean-field equations.